Watch out for weekend binges

 High saturated fat consumption can be risky because it raises blood cholesterol, which is a risk factor for coronary heart disease (CHD).

 If you consume more cholesterol than your body needs it can cause the build up of fatty deposits in your arteries and may lead to heart problems.

 Prime saturated fat culprits on the menu include doughnuts, burgers, fried food, French fries, potato chips, dairy products, high fat cream sauces and dressings, cakes, sweet popcorn, processed foods such as confectionery, sweet pastries and ready meals.

 You can reduce your intake of saturated fat by making a few simple substitutions in your diet:

-- Swap butter, which is high in saturated fat, with small amounts of Flora, a healthy margarine, which is lower in saturated fat.
+- Swap butter, which is high in saturated fat, with a healthy margarine, which is lower in saturated fat.

 - Grill, poach or steam your food instead of frying it.

 - Eat more fruit and vegetables, as well as whole grains and pulses.